Flu Vaccine Was Disappointing Vs. Some Strains Last Season

 Health officials have changed the components of what's in the flu shot this year, in what they hope will be a better match against whatever flu strains circulate this fall and winter, he said.

-The findings are drawn from a study of more than 2,700 people in five states with lab-confirmed flu infections and present estimates of a vaccine effective in preventing flu illness severe enough to send a patient to a doctor’s office.
-They were presented during an online meeting of the Advisory Committee of Immunization Practices, an expert panel that the CDC looks to before making vaccination recommendations to U.S. doctors.
+The findings are drawn from a study of more than 2,700 people in five states with lab-confirmed flu infections, and presents estimates of vaccine effective in preventing flu illness severe enough to send a patient to a doctor’s office.
+They were presented during an online meeting of the Advisory Committee of Immunization Practices, an expert panel which the CDC looks to before making vaccination recommendations to U.S. doctors.

 The Associated Press Health and Science Department receives support from the Howard Hughes Medical Institute’s Department of Science Education.
 The AP is solely responsible for all content.